-Term Definition Biometric Confirmation Rate The percentage of all travelers on a given flight who Technical Match Rate were biometrically confirmed.
-The percentage of in-scope travelers with a valid encounter photo and a gallery photo available for matching, who were successfully matched by TVS.
-For exit, this is a sample estimate of travelers who were positively matched out of all travelers who should have matched.
+Term Definition Biometric Confirmation Rate The percentage of all travelers on a given vessel who were biometrically confirmed.
+Technical Match Rate The percentage of in-scope travelers with a valid encounter photo and a gallery photo available for matching, who were successfully matched by TVS.
 Capture Rate The percentage of in-scope travelers whose encounter photo taken at crossing was of sufficient quality to be submitted and accepted by TVS for matching purposes.
-For exit this is an estimate based on a sample.
-Photo Gallery A compilation of government holding photos, specific to a flight manifest, used for facial comparison.
+Photo Gallery A compilation of government holding photos, specific to a manifest, used for facial comparison.
 Photo galleries are templatized and stored in a cloud environment for matching.
 Gallery Completion Rate The percentage of travelers who had a gallery photo available for matching.
 Exception Processing Required Passenger needs manual processing.
 Please see Operational Considerations in Section 4 for additional instructions.